Artificial urinary sphincter

 What preparation is required?

-Since artificial urinary sphincter implant is performed under general anaesthesia, you should have nothing to eat or drink for 6 hours prior to treatment.
+Since an artificial urinary sphincter implant is performed under general anaesthesia, you should have nothing to eat or drink for 6 hours prior to treatment.
 Regular medications can be taken with a sip of water with the exception of blood thinning agents (eg. warfarin, aspirin, clopidogrel) or non-steroidal anti-inflammatories which need to be stopped for 7-10 days.
-A mid stream urine (MSU) test is required to ensure the urine is sterile before treatment is undertaken.
+A midstream urine (MSU) test is required to ensure the urine is sterile before treatment is undertaken.

 What do I need to bring to surgery?